-They are rare and are throught to account for ~1% (range 0.1-2%) of ventral hernias 2-3.
+They are rare and account for ~1% (range 0.1-2%) of ventral hernias 2-3.
 The incidence is thought to peak at around the 4th to 7th decades.
 There may be a slightly increased female predilection with a male to female ratio is 1:1.18 3.

 They may be congenital or acquired.